infinityworks/101-Sessions/sessions/StepFunctions-100/102/README.md

 Copy the contents of the file : see [./saved-steps/serverless-01-starter.yml](./saved-steps/serverless-01-starter.yml) over the `./serverless.yml` file.

-Now we setup deploy the step function:
+Now we deploy the step function:

 ```bash
 npm install